For an overview of the LUMI supercomputer, see the LUMI documentation.

-To be able to use CSC's supercomputers, you need to have a CSC user account that belongs to a computing project that has access to the respective supercomputer.
-CSC user accounts and projects are managed in MyCSC portal.
+To be able to use CSC's supercomputers, you need to have a CSC user account that belongs to a computing project which has access to the respective supercomputers.
+CSC user accounts and projects are managed in the MyCSC portal.
 Further instructions are provided in the Accounts section of this user guide.

 Connecting to the supercomputers

 This will connect you to one of the login nodes.
 If you need to connect to a specific login node, use the command:

 ssh yourcscusername@mahti-login<number 11-12>.csc.fi